keyvan-m-sadeghi/volume-buttons/README.md

 ![Volume Buttons Reference Implementation](UI.png)

+People can still vote with + and -, but the starting point is the value that AI computed.
+I'm denoting the human vote with the red line in the above example.

 # To Elon and anyone else who may consider implementing Volume Buttons

 Don't be a shithead!
 Put your money where your mouth is.
 Open source everything, now, including the UIs.
 Centralized control is a lie you keep telling yourself, long live #Plurality!
 LFG!!!